Azure and Jenkins

 Host your Jenkins servers in Azure

 Host Jenkins in Azure to centralize your build automation and scale your deployment as the needs of your software projects grow.
-You can deploy Jenkins in Azure using:
+See Quickstart - Get started with Jenkins to learn how to install and configure Jenkins on a Linux VM.
+Monitor and manage your Azure Jenkins deployment using Azure Monitor logs and the Azure CLI.

 Scale your build automation on demand